To think of…

 Presupposition # 7

-Shah Rukh Khan the Bollywood icon was questioned and examined at Newark’s Airport, August 2009
+Shah Rukh Khan the Bollywood icon was questioned and examined at Newark’s Airport, August 2009.
+One can only guess why he was cross-examinded.

 Can we imagine Hugh Grant or Brad Pitt being examined when flying out of India?